clux/facemaulers/east/bonecity.md

 - Skin stretches across tables (peeking underneath it's made of ribcages)
 - Bone chair (went a little nuts on the look)

 ## Undead hospital; Bone Dome
-Mostly dealing in bone fractures.
+Dealing in bone fractures.
 Bones/blood from conjure woodland animals.
+Helps fix wounds (Gentle Repose / Life Transference) and resurrect skeletons (Danse Macabre), make constructs (Animate Dead modified at higher level) make them more loyal (Sympathy).
+Can resurrect pretty much anything as long as it died recently, of lacking that, the soul is in a secure location.
+The soul is really the key that separates
+Devil bones used as decoration.

 ## NPCs
 Captain of the Guards.
 Fierstjerren; CR5 CC157